Do you own a building between 10,000 and 49,999 square feet? Your first year of mandatory reporting to the City of Toronto will be next year in 2026.

 For detailed written instructions on how to submit your report using Energy Star Portfolio Manager, please refer to the Ministry of Energy Portfolio Manager Guide.

-The City of Toronto does not pre-qualify or endorse third-party vendors that provide data verification or energy and water report submission services.
+The City of Toronto does not pre-qualify or endorse third-party vendors that provide energy and water report submission services.

 For energy management purposes, the City recommends installing separate utility meters for separate buildings or even sub-meters if separate utility meters are not an option.
 However, where individual building meters are not available, use the cost-sharing agreement for the meter to pro-rate the consumption from the shared utility meter and assign a portion of the usage to each building serviced by the shared meter.